BryanDataCorner/SQL_Projects/project1/project1_info.md

 The data was collected from [Our World in Data](https://ourworldindata.org/covid-deaths).

 ## Data Format
-The dataset is provided in CSV.
+The dataset is provided in CSV, XSLX, and JSON.
 The data is organized into one table with 67 columns and 293,434 rows.

 ## Data Preparation
 After downloading the dataset, I separated it into two separate files: one for COVID-19 deaths and one for COVID-19 vaccinations.
 This was simply to make it easier for me to work with and to demonstrate my ability to use joins in SQL queries.
 You can download the files I used in my [Google Drive](https://drive.google.com/drive/folders/1Hc-GoS5zeI57q_49pmjo_-2ABEnDkCfB?usp=sharing)